nanochess/IntyColor/ReadMe.txt

     -a     All 8x8 cards as continuous bitmap in output -e45d2 Replace color 4 with 5 and d with 2 before process, useful to recreate same image with other colors.
+    -d     Process image in chunks of 16 pixels high, useful to create MOB bitmaps.
+    -v     Process 8x8 cards in vertical direction first.
+           Useful for horizontal scrolling bitmaps and -a option.
+    -k4    Add 4 blank cards to generated data
+    -kx4   Pad generated data to a multiple of 4 cards

 By default intycolor creates images for use with Intellivision Background/Foreground video format, you can use 8 primary